12/12/2023 - 4 min read

 Why I wanted to donate my eggs

-When Claire held her little boy in her arms for the first time it was the completion of a long journey.
-The 29-year-old and her husband Jason had to undergo IVF after struggling to conceive.
+When Claire held her little boy in her arms for the first time, it was the completion of a long journey.
+Having experienced her own fertility issues, Claire knew that she wanted to donate her eggs, and help others on their path to parenthood.

-In her own words, Claire's fallopian tubes were "knackered" but thanks to the IVF process - which used her own eggs - the couple are now celebrating toddler Harrison-Jay's fourth birthday.
+In her own words, Claire's fallopian tubes were ‘knackered’ but thanks to the IVF process, which used her own eggs, Claire and her husband Jason, are now celebrating toddler Harrison-Jay’s fourth birthday.

-She had to go through assessments and a consultation process – which includes talking to a counsellor about the ethical implications of donation.
-Egg donors are carefully monitored by the fertility nurses.
-There were daily injections for three to four weeks, to help produce more than one egg, as well as regular ultrasound scans and blood tests.
+Care Fertility teams have supported many people who need IVF with donor eggs over the last twenty-five years, and have a thorough selection process for all donors.
+Claire had to have an assessment and consultation – which includes talking to a counsellor about the ethical implications of donation.
+Egg donors are then carefully monitored by the fertility nurses, and have to administer daily injections for three to four weeks, to help produce more than one egg.
+In addition to the injections, there are regular ultrasounds and blood tests to check everything is working as it should.

 The procedure only takes around 30 minutes and is carried out under sedation.
 Sperm is then introduced to the egg and the early embryo is incubated for five days before being transferred to the recipient mother.